samuelim01/tp/docs/UserGuide.md

 Examples:
 - `vendor list` followed by `vendor edit 2 p/914624435` edits the phone number of the 2nd vendor to be `91462435`.
+- `vendor filter n/Valerie` followed by `vendor edit 1 n/Val` edits the name of the 1st vendor in the results of the `filter` command to be `Val`.

 Expected behaviour upon success:
 - Edits the person at the specified `INDEX`.
 - The index refers to the index number shown in the displayed vendor list.

 Expected behaviour upon failure:
+- Index is not a number, or no index provided: Displays error message "Please input a positive integer as the index", with instruction on the correct input format.
-- Index does not correspond to any vendor: Displays error message "The vendor index provided is invalid".
+- Index does not correspond to any guest: Displays error message "The index provided does not reference any vendor".
-- No index: Displays error message "Invalid command format!" with message usage.
-- No fields updated: Displays error message "At least one field to edit must be provided".
+- No parameters provided: Displays error message "You must provide at least one parameter to edit".

 --------------------------------------------------------------------------------------------------------------------